Council on Education for Public Health

 - Plan, implement and evaluate public health interventions

-- Apply results of research and data analyses to policy development as necessary
+- Apply results of research and data analyses to policy or research development, as appropriate

-- Effectively communicate results of research to a wide variety of audiences
+- Effectively communicate results of research a wide variety of audiences

 The structure of the program provides a framework for the progressive development of a mastery of the current state of the subject matter of public health and an ability to synthesize and apply this information to the identification of key areas of practice and research in public health.
 Students will develop educational competencies outlined by the M.P.H. program.
 These competencies cover the foundational knowledge necessary for a public health practitioner to both communicate the core of public health knowledge and express the design, results and interpretation of various public health interventions, evaluations, and data collection and analysis efforts to a variety of potential audiences.